vickruto/we-rate-dogs-data-wrangling/README.md

 ## Python Data Wrangling Project
 ### @dog_rates Tweets Data Wrangling and Analysis

-The aim of the project is to gather, assess and clean the data to get it ready for downstream analysis, visualization and/or modeling.
+The aim of the project is to gather, assess and clean dog ratings data to get it ready for downstream analysis, visualization and/or modeling.
 A brief preliminary analysis and visualization is included.

 ## The Data Used ::
  - `twitter_archive_enhanced.csv` :  A static text file containing an archive of tweets from Twitter account @dog_rates from 2015-11-15 to 2017-08-01.
 Available [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59a4e958_twitter-archive-enhanced/twitter-archive-enhanced.csv)